Breakups are emotionally difficult. But long-distance relationship breakups are even more challenging because you have to do it online.

-There are many reasons why couples to break up the long-distance relationship.
-We can divide all these reasons and put them into two main categories.
+There are many reasons why couples to break up in a long-distance relationship.
+But we can divide all these reasons and put them into two main categories.

 A long-distance relationship is a journey, and like any other journey, it has the beginning and an end.
 In this situation, partners feel connected like friends, intimate friends, but the romance isn’t there, so they decide to break up.